Eigenvalues and eigenvectors: Eigenfaces

 In image processing, processed images of faces can be seen as vectors whose components are the brightnesses of each pixel.
 The dimension of this vector space is the number of pixels.
 The eigenvectors of the covariance matrix associated with a large set of normalized pictures of faces are called eigenfaces; this is an example of principal component analysis.
-They are very useful for expressing any face image as a linear combination of some of them.
+They are very useful for synthesizing images as a linear combination of vectors.
 In the facial recognition branch of biometrics, eigenfaces provide a means of applying data compression to faces for identification purposes.
 Research related to eigen vision systems determining hand gestures has also been made.

 Similar to this concept, eigenvoices represent the general direction of variability in human pronunciations of a particular utterance, such as a word in a language.
 Based on a linear combination of such eigenvoices, a new voice pronunciation of the word can be constructed.
 These concepts have been found useful in automatic speech recognition systems for speaker adaptation.